indira-tech/firstproject/README.md

 # firstproject
-this is my first git repository
+this is my first git repositoryp print("hello world");